cloudfoundry-incubator/kubecf/doc/rfd/rfd/0008/README.md

 particular feature.

-We also have two labels: *in design* or *exploring* which in conjunction with the timeframe column can indicate how far are we with that particular feature and it may give a better sense if it can be released within the initial timeframe.
+We also have two labels: *in design* or *exploring* which in conjunction with the timeframe column can indicate how far are we with that particular feature.
+This may provide a better sense if released within the initial timeframe.

 ## Disclaimer